fwcd/mini-blocks/README.md

 The game and assets are created entirely from scratch and © fwcd 2022.

+## Repository Structure

+The code is located [in the playground](MiniBlocks.playground/Sources) to comply with the Swift Student Challenge's requirements, an Xcode project along with actual macOS/iOS targets and unit tests is however provided too for convenience.

 ## See also

 * [MiniCut](https://github.com/fwcd/mini-cut), a tiny video editor built with SpriteKit (my 2021 project)